dolthub/docs/content/concepts/dolt/sql/views.md

 ## What is a View?

-Views look and act like tables, but the data in views is materialized on the fly using a view definition query that itself references concrete tables.
-The data is actually stored in the tables the views reference not the view itself.
+Views look and act like tables, but the data in views is materialized on execution using a view definition query that itself references concrete tables.
+The data is stored in the tables the views reference not the view itself.

 ## How to use Views

 Views allow you to derive tables using SQL instead of storing a copy of all the data you might want to derive.
 As a simple example, in a table of employee's salaries, you may store yearly salary but when using the table to calculate monthly salary, you use a view that divides the yearly salary by 12.

+Note, accessing views is be slower than accessing a table itself because the database must compute the values returned.

 ## Difference between MySQL Views and Dolt Views